alekratz/sharpadventure/README.md

 However, there are a few things that need to be added.
 If they're marked with + then Ya Boy is working on it:
 * +Player inventory
-* Probably some code that isn't used anymore, that we don't need.
-Things like ReactorList
 * Integration of Rant for some sentences at some point (future)
 * +Demo game

-If you have an improvement, please send a pull request, I'll look at it as soon as possible.
+**If you have an improvement, please send a pull request, I'll look at it as soon as possible.**

 NLua woes
 =